synadia-io/helm-charts/charts/helix/README.md

 ## Config Generation

-The [config generation](https://github.com/ConnectEverything/helix-alpha/tree/config-generation#config-generation) script can do the heavy lifting to populate values for your Helix deployment
+The [config generation script](https://github.com/ConnectEverything/helix-alpha/tree/config-generation#config-generation) can do much of the heavy lifting to populate values for your Helix deployment.

 ### Chart Values